 - Update your social media banners and cover photos

 - Use the logo in your printed materials

-Your name is your logo.
-Don’t be too shy, and make your name the key element of your logo.
-In the book writing business, using symbols might not be the best idea, so it’s better to just come up with a catchy design for your name/surname variation.
+1. Make your name the key element of your logo.
+In the book writing business, using symbols might not be the best idea.
+It’s better to come up with a catchy design for your first and last names.

 A lot of self-publishers use a tagline when designing their author brand.
 Brainstorm it for a bit and come up with a catchy and short phrase that will explain what you, your books, and your author brand are all about.

 Add your bio and photo to your social media accounts, Amazon and Goodreaders pages, and so on.
 These things introduce you to your readers and potential audience.